Employment-Based Immigrant Visas For Foreign Nationals

 Submit Your Application

 It’s crucial to know where to submit your application.
 To ensure that it is safely and accurately filed, one should submit their employment-based immigration visa application with the USCIS, which will forward the petition to the National Visa Center.

 Schedule Your Interview Appointment

 There are usually two scheduled appointments—one for visa appointments and the other for a visa interview at the U.S. embassy or consulate.
-Be sure to have all the required information on hand, from the passport number to the visa receipt number.
+Be sure to have all the required information on hand, from the passport number to the immigrant visa number.